jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

       (B) interference with any witness in respect of any such offence; or (b) the child or young person has been arrested under section 214A and is likely to continue to breach any condition of bail.
-(2) A child or young person shall be placed in the custody of the chief executive pursuant to this section by— (a) delivering the child or young person to a social worker; and (b) presenting to the social worker, on the prescribed form, details relating to—
+(2) A child or young person shall be placed in the custody of the chief executive pursuant to this section by— (a) delivering the child or young person to the chief executive (acting through his or her delegate); and (b) presenting to the delegate, on the prescribed form, details relating to—
     (i) the identity of the child or young person; and (ii) the circumstances of the arrest of the child or young person; and (iii) the date and time of the intended appearance of the child or young person before the court having jurisdiction in the matter in relation to which the child or young person was arrested.
-(3) Placement of a child or young person in the custody of the chief executive under subsection (1) shall be sufficient authority for the detention of the child or young person by a social worker or in a residence under this Act, or under the care of any suitable person approved by a social worker.
+(3) Placement of a child or young person in the custody of the chief executive under subsection (1) shall be sufficient authority for the detention of the child or young person by a delegate or in a residence under this Act, or under the care of any suitable person approved by a delegate.
 (4) No constable shall exercise the power conferred by subsection (1) merely because the constable believes that any child or young person is in need of care or protection (as defined in section 14).

 ### 236 Young person who is arrested may be detained in Police custody
-(1) Notwithstanding the provisions of sections 234 and 235 but subject to section 244, where a senior social worker and a constable, being a senior sergeant or a constable who is of or above the level of position of inspector, are satisfied on reasonable grounds—the young person may, on the joint certificate in the prescribed form of that senior social worker and that constable, be detained in Police custody for a period exceeding 24 hours and until appearance before the court.
+(1) Notwithstanding the provisions of sections 234 and 235 but subject to section 244, where the chief executive (acting through his or her delegate) and a constable, being a senior sergeant or a constable who is of or above the level of position of inspector, are satisfied on reasonable grounds—the young person may, on the joint certificate in the prescribed form of the delegate and that constable, be detained in Police custody for a period exceeding 24 hours and until appearance before the court.
   (a) that a young person who has been arrested is likely to abscond or be violent; and (b) that suitable facilities for the detention in safe custody of that young person are not available to the chief executive,—
-(2) Where a senior social worker and a constable issue a joint certificate under subsection (1), there shall, within 5 days after the day on which the certificate is issued, be furnished by the senior social worker to the chief executive and by the constable to the Commissioner of Police—
+(2) If a joint certificate is issued under subsection (1), there shall, within 5 days after the day on which the certificate is issued, be furnished by the delegate to the chief executive and by the constable to the Commissioner of Police—
   (a) a copy of the certificate; and
   (b) a written report stating—
     (i) the circumstances in which the certificate came to be issued; and (ii) the duration of the period for which the young person has been detained, or is likely to be detained, in Police custody.
+(3) Any delegation by the chief executive of a function or power under this section must be made to a senior employee or senior employees of the department.

 ### 237 Child or young person who is arrested to be brought before court as soon as possible
 Subject to section 244, a child or young person to whom section 235 or section 236 applies shall be brought before the Youth Court or, as the case requires, the Family Court, as soon as possible, to be dealt with according to law.